GhoulKingR/sinchronize/README.md

 console.log(result); // -> "Hello"
 ```

-You'll notice that the first `delayedHello` requires a `.then` method to use its result.
-While, the second `delayedHello` gives you its results directly.
-Both programs makes the runtime wait for a second before displaying "Hello" in the console.
-The first `delayedHello` is asynchronous, while the second is synchronous.
-This means, in the second `delayedHello` the thread waits for the function to finish running before it proceeds with the rest of the program.
+Looking at the differences you'll notice these two points:
+* Without Sinchronize, you need to pass a callback to a `.then()` method to access the results of `delayedHello`.
+* With Sinchronize, You can access the results of `delayedHello` directly because the runtime waits.

 ## Using with callbacks

-This section shows the difference between using and not using Sinchronize for callbacks in your code.
-This will give you a good idea of what Sinchronize does:
+The following shows you the difference between using and not using Sinchronize with a promise-based asynchronous function:

-* **Without Sinchronize**:
+* Without Sinchronize:
 ```JS
 function delayedHello (txt, fn) {
   setTimeout(() => fn(null, txt), 1000);